From .179 to the All-Star Game: The climb of Aaron Judge | FOX Sports

 Seems unlikely.

-He could have hit one out of Marlins Park – yes, OUT of the building – in batting practice for the Home Run Derby on Monday night.
+Judge has set himself up to be the undisputed face of this All-Star soiree in Miami after winning the Home Run Derby on Monday night.
+He could have hit one out of Marlins Park – yes, OUT of the building – in batting practice.
 Alas, the ball stayed in only because it struck the steel retractable roof.

 ”He’s unreal,” Yankees teammate Gary Sanchez said.